 In the past several years, Nancy has been at the forefront of investigations of sexual misconduct and abuse.
 For example, Nancy represents the United States Olympic Committee and has led numerous investigations into these issues including for the Board of Directors of CBS; schools around the country such as Choate Rosemary Hall and schools in New York and California; and non-profits such as the Madison Square Boys & Girls Club.

-Sheila L. Birnbaum is co-chair of Dechert’s product liability and mass torts practice and focuses on complex product liability, mass torts and insurance litigation.
-She is one of the country’s preeminent product liability defense lawyers, having served as national counsel or lead defense counsel for numerous Fortune 500 companies in some of the largest and most complex tort cases in the United States.
+Sheila L. Birnbaum is co-chair of Dechert’s product liability and mass torts practice and focuses on complex product liability, mass torts, and insurance coverage litigation.
+She is one of the country’s preeminent product liability defense lawyers in some of the largest and most complex tort cases in the United States.
 She has also argued many influential appeals in appellate courts across the United States, including the U.S. Supreme Court.

 Steven Barg began his investment banking career over 30 years ago and, since that time, he has performed his duties for several major firms on three continents.
 Currently, he leads Goldman Sachs’ Global M&A Solutions business based in New York.
 The group’s activities include the firm's M&A Capital Markets, Activism Advisory, M&A Structuring and M&A Data Analytics practices.
 In addition, Steven was recently named Global Chair of Diversity for Goldman Sachs’ Investment Banking Division.